This Spanish flan recipe is creamy and sweet, with a caramel sauce that's so good, you'll want to lick the plate clean!

 - Both methods work - some people believe the wet method is easier but since I've always made caramel using the dry method, that's the method I used.
 I have, however, included both methods in the recipe.

 - Use Ramekins: Use either Pyrex or porcelain ramekins.
-Many recipes call for a glass pie dish or loaf pan, but it’s easier to use ramekins!
+Many recipes call for a glass pie dish or loaf pan, but it's easier to use ramekins!
 Why?
-Because (a) the flan doesn’t break when you unmold it, and (b) there’s less chance of over/undercooking the custard.
-Bonus – if you’re serving less than 6 people, the remaining flan is easy to store!
+Because (a) the flan doesn't break when you unmold it, and (b) there's less chance of over/undercooking the egg mixture.
+Bonus - if you're serving less than 6 people, it's easy to store the extras.

 - Pour the custard through a strainer!
-This breaks up air bubbles so your flan will come out silky smooth.
+This breaks up air bubbles for a silky smooth texture.

-- Chilling: the flan will need to chill in the refrigerator for at least 4 hours and preferably overnight.
-You can make the flan up to 4 days in advance.
+- Chilling: the dessert needs to chill in the refrigerator for at least 4 hours and preferably overnight.
+You can make it up to 4 days in advance.

 - How to remove the caramel!!!
 Probably the biggest question!
 Pour HOT water into the pan/ramekins and let it sit for a bit and then wash as usual!

 Other Spanish Recipes to pair with Flan!